Skip to main content

 Quick start with IAM credentials

 Use this path when you already have an AWS access key pair for an IAM user or role with read access to your bucket.
+To authenticate to S3 with IAM credentials:

-1. Create the secret in Baseten.
-In your secrets settings, add a secret named aws_credentials with this JSON value:
+1. Create the secret in Baseten: in your secrets settings, add a secret named aws_credentials with this JSON value:

 Use these exact key names.
 Common variations like access_key_id (without the aws_ prefix) cause authentication failures.